 CGS lecturer on vampires, zombies, things that go bump in the night

 Look around any fall, and it’s clear: Halloween is now a major holiday in the United States.
 Stores begin selling costumes and candy shortly after Labor Day, and where once a house might sport a lowly jack-o-lantern, many yards are now ghostly habitats.
-Purists point out that with all of the dressing up, decorating, and candy consumption, the origins and true meaning of the holiday.
-Halloween is based largely on Celtic religious traditions, says Regina Hansen, a College of General Studies senior lecturer in rhetoric and an expert in the supernatural and how it’s portrayed in literature and film.
+Purists point out that with all of the dressing up, decorating, and candy consumption, the origins and true meaning of the holiday have been lost.
+Halloween is based largely on Celtic religious traditions, says Regina Hansen, a College of General Studies master lecturer in rhetoric and an expert in the supernatural and how it’s portrayed in literature and film.
 She is also a scholar of Neo-Victorianism.

 Hansen’s affinity for the supernatural began as a child, fueled by her love of authors like J. R. R. Tolkien, C. S. Lewis, and Edgar Allan Poe.
 In graduate school she joined the International Association for the Fantastic in the Arts, a scholarly organization devoted to the study of the fantastic, which includes the genres of fantasy, horror, science fiction, and the supernatural.
 There, she says, she “found a home for people who wanted to write about scary stuff.
 Now my scholarship has moved from writing about Victorian literature and sneaking in supernatural stuff to being more on top of it.”

 Hansen is the editor of Roman Catholicism in Fantastic Film (McFarland Publishing, 2011) and coeditor of Supernatural, Humanity and the Soul: The Highway to Hell and Back (Palgrave Macmillan, 2014), and a contributor to The Ashgate Encyclopedia of Literary and Cinematic Monsters (Ashgate Publishing, 2014).
 She is working on a special Stephen King issue of the Science Fiction Film and Television journal and has a story published in All the Night-Tide: Steampunk Stories Inspired by Edgar Allan Poe (Aädenian Ink, 2014).
 She won the CGS Ismail Sensel Award for Outstanding Teaching in 2011.